som-shahlab/psych-audio/README.md

 The output flac files will be placed in `OUTPUT_DIR`.

-### 2.3   Ground Truth JSON
+### 2.3   Reference Standard JSON

-The ground truth files are currently in TXT files, as delivered by the annotators.
+The human-generated reference standard files (i.e., ground truth) are currently in TXT format, as delivered by the annotators.
 We need to convert these to JSON as a standardization step.

 1. Ensure that `gt_dir` is correct inside `preproc/config.py`.
 2. Run the following inside `preproc/`.